MicrosoftDocs/power-platform/power-platform/admin/logging-power-automate.md

 - Power Automate
 - Dataverse.

-Administrators can filter for specific activities via the **Activities** list.
-You will find the Power Automate activities within this list.
+Admins can filter for specific activities via the **Activities** list.
+You'll find the Power Automate activities in this list.

 ## See audited events